 Scoring and Decisioning

 The Scoring Engine is SEON's main tool for preventing fraud by examining transaction data.
-It works by applying rules and using machine learning models to measure risk and assign a fraud score to each transaction.
+It works by applying rules and using AI and machine learning models to measure risk and assign a fraud score to each transaction.
 Based on the score, a transaction is either approved, flagged for review, or declined.
 This system helps businesses make better decisions with minimal manual effort.

 How decisioning works